-Whenever someone is drowning, lifeguards within the area immediately respond to the victim and perform a set of chest compressions and mouth to mouth resuscitation right away.
+Whenever someone is drowning, lifeguards (or bystanders if no lifeguard is present) must immediately respond to the victim and perform a set of chest compressions and mouth-to-mouth resuscitation right away.
 This is because when a person drowns, he or she tends to lose consciousness after several attempts of breathing.

 - Ensuring One’s Safety